Main points

 Updated

-Since 2015, deaths from NCDs before the age of 70 have fallen by 15 per cent.
-The reduction in mortality due to cancer and cardiovascular disease has been the most pronounced.
+Since 2015, deaths from non-communicable diseases (NCDs) before the age of 70 have fallen by 20 per cent.
+The decline in deaths caused by cancer and cardiovascular diseases has had the most significant impact.

 The term “premature mortality” here means death before the age of 70.
-The NCDs included in these statistics are: heart attacks, strokes and other cardiovascular diseases, cancer, diabetes and chronic obstructive pulmonary disease (COPD).
+The non-communicable diseases included in these statistics are: heart attacks, strokes and other cardiovascular diseases, cancer, diabetes and chronic obstructive pulmonary disease (COPD).

 Targets towards 2025 and 2030

-Norway: positive trends for seven out of nine targets
+Norway: positive trends for four out of nine targets

-The nine targets established by WHO to combat NCDs are shown in Figure 1.
-In addition to reducing premature mortality before the age of 70 (Target 1), the objective is also to reduce the four most important common risk factors:
+The nine targets established by WHO to combat non-communicable diseases are shown in Figure 1.
+In addition to reducing premature mortality before the age of 70, which is target number 1, the objective is also to reduce the four most important common risk factors:

 - Tobacco use